-The reading choices for students entering English I are listed on the attached page and on the West Senior page of the district website.
-Students are required to read at least one book on the summer reading list and complete the Summer Reading Notes, which is also attached and posted on the district website.
-Students should read the book and complete the Summer Reading Notes by the last week of August and bring the completed assignment with them on the first day of school.
+The reading choices are listed on the attached page and on the West Senior page of the district website.
+To receive extra credit, students are required to read one book on the summer reading list and complete the Summer Reading Notes, which is also attached and posted on the district website.
+Students must turn in the Summer Reading Notes by September 10th to receive extra credit.
+Individual English teachers will apply the extra credit in the category which offers students the most beneficial boost to their first marking period average.